netifi/netifi-java/docs/index.md

 ```

 ### Configuring Gradle
-Proteus Java uses a Protobuf plugin to generate application code.
+Netifi Java uses a Protobuf plugin to generate application code.
 Add the following code to your project's Gradle file so that it will generate code from your Protobuf IDL when your application is compiled.

 ```
 Protobuf {